Knowing how to grill corn on the cob is a necessary summer skill, so here’s how to do it right—whether you grill corn without the husk or with it on.

 When it comes to seasoning, if you want to branch out from plain old butter, try these unusual toppings for your corn on the cob.

 And if you don’t like gnawing on the cobs themselves, you can shave the kernels off to use in corn salads, salsa, pasta, pizza, soups, and any other dishes that could use pops of sweet, smoky flavor.
+(Do it in a bowl as shown below, or use a Bundt pan to steady the ear and collect the kernels, as seen in our summer produce hacks.)

-You can also grill extra ears, cut off the kernels, and freeze them for later use (after all, summer won’t last forever).
+You can also grill extra ears, cut off the kernels, and freeze them for later use—after all, summer won’t last forever.

 Grilled Corn Recipes